mozsearch/mozsearch/docs/aws.md

 virtualenv --python=python3 env
 source env/bin/activate
 pip install boto3 awscli mozilla-aws-cli-mozilla
+# Make sure that we have an up-to-date version of certifi for certificate
+# validation.
+See comments in build-lambda-indexer-start.sh for more context.
+pip install --upgrade certifi
 ```

 With this in place, you can use the `maws` (Mozilla-AWS) tool to obtain